xan1242/NFSU-nuzlocke/Rules.md

 - In the difficulty selection screen, you can enable an option to replace the traffic AI with racer's AI independent of the difficulty you select.

+- This addon replaces the game's mouse cursor and uses the one from the OS instead (due to technical reasons)

-- And lastly (if you hadn't noticed yet) you should be able to control this UI fully with a controller.
+- And lastly (if you hadn't noticed yet) you should be able to fully control this UI with a controller.

 - Thanks for playing!